-Having
+Having been friends

-like a plan doesn’t it?
+doesn’t it?

-After
+After too many

-house (long suffering wife permitting).
+(long suffering wife permitting).

 Six